ikmb/exome-seq/README.md

 `nextflow run bfx-core/NF-diagnostics-exome --samples /path/to/sample_list.csv -hub ikmb --tool freebayes`

-Note that GATK is the default and does not need to be specified.
+Note that Freebayes is the default and does not need to be specified.

 ## Supported enrichment kits